dbltnk/cop-reader/README.md

 - [ ] Collapsable nav items?
 - [ ] Collapse them by default
 - [ ] Anchor links, click to copy & share!
-- [ ] Ahh headlines need to obey line width
+- [ ] All headlines need to obey line width
 - [ ] More space between list items, UL and OL
 - [ ] Make boxes more unique
 - [ ] Add characters / custom icons to boxes